3 Steps to Success for Spouses When There is a Divorce with a Business Involved

 The spouses should also consider whether a compromise makes sense if neither can withstand the potential for the court to order their worst-case scenario at trial.
 Remember trial is a risk.
 You take control out of your mutual hands and give it to a judge to make the decision.

-Ready for a strategy session on your divorce that involves a business?
+Ready for a strategy session on the business in your divorce?